HHS/simpler-grants-gov/frontend/README.md

 npm run test-watch -- pages
 ```

+## Load Testing

+[Artillery.io](https://www.artillery.io/docs) is the open source tool used to load test the application.
+You can find the yml file for the frontend load test at [`/frontend/artillery-load-test.yml`](./artillery-load-test.yml).

+To run the load test:

+1. Install artillery locally if you haven't done so with `npm install -g artillery@latest`
+2. From the root directory run `artillery run frontend/artillery-load-test.yml`
+3. For testing local or production add the `-e` flag ie.
+  * `artillery run -e local frontend/artillery-load-test.yml`
+  * `artillery run -e production frontend/artillery-load-test.yml`

 ## 🤖 Type checking, linting, and formatting

 - [TypeScript](https://www.typescriptlang.org/) is used for type checking.